Investing has a way of teaching a great life lesson: Our changing world can be unpredictable.

 This may be the simplest example of how to use options, and it’s also a common approach we call speculation.
 You’re using your hunch or, hopefully, your market research to anticipate changes in the market then buying an option to take advantage if you’re right.

-Investors use options to speculate because it can create leverage, especially if you buy an out-of-the-money option and it goes in-the-money.
+Investors use options to speculate because they can create leverage, especially if you buy an out-of-the-money option and it goes in-the-money.
 Options have even more elaborate and elegant applications: